Public Exhibitions

 Families could learn Mall history while waiting for their baggage at Reagan Washington National Airport.

 The National Mall, the stage for American democracy, belongs to all of us.
 But too many Americans don’t know much about the Mall’s historic and ongoing role in our country’s history and cultural life.
-Since our founding in 2000, the National Mall Coalition has endeavored to fill the gap in public understanding with hundreds of free public talks, and in a series of public exhibitions.
+The National Mall Coalition has endeavored to fill the gap in public understanding with hundreds of free public talks, with our free map and historical guide The National Mall: Stage for Our Democracy, and in a series of public exhibitions outlining Mall history, modern challenges, and exciting opportunities to improve the Mall for the future.

 Watch a virtual tour of the entire 2017 exhibition at Reagan Washington National Airport here.